rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 <a name="sec-6-1"></a>**6.1 Warming up / introduction (\*\*\*\*)**

-In the Netherlands we have a saying: “een goed begin is het halve werk”.
+In the Netherlands we have a saying: _“een goed begin is het halve werk”_.
 This roughly translates to “a good start is half of the work”.
 I feel this is definitely true for a workshop.
-I think the introduction determines about 90% of how much they like you and thus has a significant impact on how easy of a time you’ll have the remainder of the workshop.
-So other than introducing EA I think this is the most important part of your workshop.
+I think the introduction determines about 90% of how much they like you and thus has a significant impact on how much easy time you’ll have for the remainder of the workshop.
+So, other than introducing EA, I think this is the most important part of your workshop.

 I’ve got a couple of goals in my introduction: i. get to know your audience, ii. get a positive vibe going iii. expectation management.
 Let us look into these in a little more detail.